sheffieldnikki/jqmath-vanilla/README.md

 ![Example expression](examples/example.png)

-Vanilla jqMath is very lightweight, fast and concise.
+jqMath-vanilla is very lightweight, fast and concise.
 It is standards-based and cross-browser, using MathML when available, else simple HTML and CSS, and avoiding pixel-map images.
 Thus pages load quickly, and expressions can be resized by the user, or easily passed to screen reading, graphing, or computer algebra software.

 <h2>Math rendering libraries</h2>